MaximRicardo/tremor/README.md

 ## Features

-Loading in .map and .wad (the wad2 format specifically) files and compiling them to a BSP tree.
+*   Loading in .map and .wad (the wad2 format specifically) files and compiling them to a BSP tree.
+*   Rendering BSP trees with portal-based occlusion culling.

 ### NOTE
 Textures are slightly bugged for .map files, and very bugged for valve220 format